samjulien/blog/_posts/2018-08-15-react-context-api-managing-state-with-ease.markdown

 - 2018-03-06-time-slice-suspense-react16
 ---

-**TL; DR:** React's Context API isn't a new thing in the React's ecosystem.
-However, React 16.3.0's improvement on the Context API is overwhelming such that it reduces / overthrows the need for Redux / Advanced state management libraries in small scale apps.
-In this article, we'll be looking at how the new React Context API replaces the need for Redux by building a small app.
+**TL;DR:** The React Context API isn't a new thing on React's ecosystem.
+However, the React's `16.3.0` release brought a lot of improvements to this API.
+These improvements are so overwhelming that they greatly reduce the need for Redux and other advanced state management libraries.
+In this article, we'll learn, through a practical tutorial, how the new React Context API replaces the need for Redux on small React applications.

 {% include tweet_quote.html quote_text = "Learn how to migrate from Redux to the new React Context API in this practical tutorial." %}